diglos/userpatches/README.md

 # EthArmbian

-EthArmbian is a custom Ubuntu Linux image for the NanoPC-T4 and Rockpro64 ARM SoCs that runs Geth or Parity Ethereum clients as a boot service and automatically turns the device into an full Ethereum node.
+EthArmbian (ARM64) [1] is a custom Ubuntu Linux image for the **NanoPC-T4 ARM SoC** [2]  and the **RockPro64 ARM SoC** [3] that runs Geth or Parity Ethereum clients as a boot service and **automatically turns the device into a full Ethereum node**.
+It includes other components of the Ethereum ecosystem such as **Trinity, Status.im, Raiden, IPFS, Swarm and Vipnode as well as initial support for Eth2.0 clients**.

-Once powered on, the image takes care of all processes needed to run an Ethereum node, from setting up the environment to running the Ethereum software and synchronizing the blockchain.
+Images take care of all process, from setting up the environment to running the Ethereum software and synchronizing the blockchain.
+All you need is to flash the MicroSD card with the image, plug an ethernet cable and power on the device.

 These are the main EthArmbian features: